Kuznecov formulae for fractal measures: Introduction

 where

-\end{theorem} The proof combines a heat-kernel regularization of the Kuznecov sum with a Tauberian argument, with the leading term determined by the small-scale distance distribution of $\mu$. \begin{remark} The averaged $s$-density condition \eqref{eq:DD} is automatically satisfied under the stronger pointwise density hypothesis.
-Namely, suppose that $\mu$ is $s$-Ahlfors regular and admits a pointwise $s$-density $\theta$ in the sense that
+\end{theorem} The proof combines a heat-kernel regularization of the Kuznecov sum with a Tauberian argument, with the leading term determined by the small-scale distance distribution of $\mu$.
+Combining \eqref{eq:Kuz-main} with Weyl's law for the eigenvalue counting function shows that the Fourier coefficients $\int_M e_j\,d\mu$ have a quantitative mean-square decay on average.
+The precise statement is recorded in the following corollary.